YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -RELinkctl [dir1]
    -Override

-If the RUNDOWN command does not specify either -File or -Region, it checks all the IPC resources (shared memory) on the system and if they are associated with a YottaDB database, attempts to rundown that file.
+If the RUNDOWN command does not specify either FILE or REGION, it checks all the IPC resources (shared memory) on the system and if they are associated with a YottaDB database, attempts to rundown that file.
 MUPIP RUNDOWN with no argument removes any statistics database file resources associated with actual database file resources it can remove.

 ~~~~~~
 -FILE
 ~~~~~~

 Specifies that the argument is a file-name for a single database file.
-The -FILE qualifier is incompatible with the REGION qualifier.
+The FILE qualifier is incompatible with the REGION qualifier.
 If the rundown parameter consists of a list of files, the command only operates on the first item on the list.

-Incompatible with: -REGION
+Incompatible with: REGION

 ~~~~~~~~~
 -OVERRIDE